A Banach algebraic Approach to the Borsuk-Ulam Theorem: Further Questions and Remarks

-Now we shall present a question as a pure algebraic analogy of the above corollary.
-For this purpose we use some elements of stable rank theory and $K$-theory for both Banach algebras and complex algebras.
+In this section we present some questions which naturally arise from the main theorem and the corollaries of the previous sections.\\ First we discuss about a pure algebraic analogy of the corollary 3.
+For this purpose we need some elements of stable rank theory and $K$-theory for both Banach algebras and complex algebras.
 We say that a commutative Banach algebra $A$ has topological stable rank one if $G(A)$ is dense in $A$, see \cite {RIEFEL}.
 Let $A$ be a commutative complex algebra.
 We say that a pair $(a_{1}, a_{2})$ is invertible if there is a pair $(b_{1},b_{2})$ such that $a_{1}b_{1}+a_{2}b_{2}=1$ .
-We say $A$ has Basse stable rank one if for every invertible pair $(a,b)\in A^{2}$, there is an element $x\in A$ such that $a+bx$ is invertible, see \cite {BASE}.
-It is mentioned in \cite{RIEFEL} that for a commutative C* algebra, the Bass stable rank coincide to the topological stable rank.
-For a complex Banach algebra $A$, let $GL_{n}(A)$ be the space of all n by n invertible matrices with entries in $A$.
+We say $A$ has Bass stable rank one if for every invertible pair $(a,b)\in A^{2}$, there is an element $x\in A$ such that $a+bx$ is invertible, see \cite {BASE}.
+It is mentioned in \cite{RIEFEL} that for a commutative C* algebra, the Bass stable rank coincide with the topological stable rank.\\ For a complex Banach algebra $A$, let $GL_{n}(A)$ be the space of all n by n invertible matrices with entries in $A$.
 There is a natural topology on this space and there is a natural embedding of $GL_{n}(A)$ into $GL_{n+1}(A)$ which sends a matrices $B$ to diag(B,1), so we have an inductive system with $GL_{n}(A)$'s.
 Put $GL(A)=\varinjlim GL_{n}(A)$.
 Then $GL(A)$ has a natural inductive limit topology and algebraic structure .
 Define $K_{1}(A)=\frac{GL(A)}{GL(A)_{0}}$ where $GL(A)_{0}$ is the connected component of the identity.
 This Abelian group $K_{1}(A)$ is the standard $K_{1}$ functor defined on the category of Banach algebras.
 For a complex algebra $A$, there is a pure algebraic $K_{1}^{alg}$ functor defined as the quotient of $GL(A)$ by its commutator.
-On the other hand it is well known that for an stable rank one Banach algebra $A$, $\frac{G(A)}{G(A)_{0}}$ is naturally isomorph to $K_{1}(A)$, see \cite{HAAGERUP}\\ So considering this isomorphism, the equality of the Bass and topological stable rank for commutative $C^{*}$ algebras and the above corollary, it is natural to ask the next pure algebraic question:
+On the other hand it is well known that for an stable rank one Banach algebra $A$, $\frac{G(A)}{G(A)_{0}}$ is naturally isomorphic to $K_{1}(A)$, see \cite{HAAGERUP}\\ So considering this isomorphism, the equality of the Bass and topological stable rank for commutative $C^{*}$ algebras and the above corollary, it is natural to ask the next pure algebraic question:

-\begin{question1} Let $A$ be an idempotentless involutive and commutative complex algebra with Basse stable rank one which is graded by a finite Abelian group.
+\begin{question1} Let $A$ be an idempotentless involutive and commutative complex algebra with Bass stable rank one which is graded by a finite Abelian group.
 Assume that a nontrivial homogenous element of $A$ is invertible.
 Does this implies that $K_{1}^{alg}(A)$ is an infinite group? \end{question1}